16

 true

-While writing a test script, if you want to execute all the tests even if any line of code fails due to any network failure, or any other reason, in that situation, you can continue executing the test script by using a special feature provided by JUnit which is called ‘error collector.’
+While writing a test script, if you want to execute all the tests even if any line of code fails due to any network failure or any other reason, in that situation, you can continue executing the test script by using a special feature provided by JUnit, which is called ‘error collector.’

 JUnit uses @Rule annotation, which is used to create an object of error collector.
-Once the object is created, you can easily add all the errors into the object using method addError (Throwable error).
+Once the object is created, you can easily add all the errors into the object using the method addError (Throwable error).
 Throwable is a superclass of Exception and Error class in Java.
 When errors are added in this way, these errors will be logged in a JUnit test result.

 The major benefit of adding all the errors in an ErrorCollector is that you can verify all the errors at once.
 And, if the script fails in the middle, it can continue executing it.
-But yes, it is important to note here that in case of try/catch block, using ErrorCollector won’t be possible.
+But yes, it is important to note here that in the case of a try/catch block, using ErrorCollector won’t be possible.

 JUnit provides the exception handling of code.
 You can test whether the code throws a desired exception or not.
 There are three different ways to test that a method would throw the expected exception:-